Key Considerations for Complying With Uniform Guidance Procurement Rules

 Small purchase procedure Greater than micro-purchase, not to exceed the simplified acquisition threshold:

-• Price or rate quotes must be obtained from adequate number of sources (at least two)
+• Price or rate quotes must be obtained from adequate number of sources (organization may exercise judgement in determining what number is adequate)

 • Can be informal, e.g., phone call or web search